Home

 How to Get Started Without Breaking Your Focus

+Step 2: Define Your Content Pillars.
 What should you be known for?
 For a cybersecurity founder: supply chain attacks, threat landscape shifts, detection strategies.
 For an AI founder: model architecture, training efficiency, inference optimization.
+Spend an hour mapping 5–7 pillar topics.

+Step 3: Hire and Onboard.
 Allow 2–3 weeks for voice matching and discovery.
 This is non-negotiable.

-A partner rushing onboarding will miss your voice.
+Step 5: Show Up in Comments.
 Content partner handles publishing.
 You handle relationships.
 Reply to comments, ask follow-up questions, engage thoughtfully.
-This is where your authentic voice shines.

 FAQ

-A: Not if it's done well.
+Q: Will people know my posts are co-created?
+Not if it’s done well.
 Founder-led content is invisible when the partner matches your voice accurately.
-The posts should sound like they came from you because, well, they did—you created them in collaboration with your content partner.

-A: You can delete it from LinkedIn.
+Q: What if I change my mind about a post after it’s published?
+You can delete it from LinkedIn.
 Most content partnerships include a window (24–48 hours) for unpublished revisions.
-After publication, you own it—deletion is your call.

-A: Realistically, 30 minutes per week for review and approval.
-That's it.
+Q: How much time do I need to invest?
+Realistically, 30 minutes per week for review and approval.
+That’s it.
 Monthly strategy reviews add another 30 minutes.

-A: Yes.
+Q: Can my content partner handle LinkedIn articles too?
+Yes.
 Long-form articles (500–2,000 words) are an add-on service.
 They typically cost $500–$1,500 per piece.

-A: This happens.
-The best agencies build in a "strategy sprint" process: you articulate your concern, discuss it together, and course-correct.
-Monthly reviews exist partly for this.
+Q: What if my partner and I disagree on strategy?
+This happens.
+The best agencies build in a “strategy sprint” process: you articulate your concern, discuss it together, and course-correct.

-A: Yes, though there's a ramp-up cost.
+Q: Can I switch partners if I don’t like my current one?
+Yes, though there’s a ramp-up cost.
 The new partner needs 2–3 weeks to capture your voice.
-Most agencies offer a trial period (30–60 days) so you can assess fit before committing long-term.
+Most agencies offer a trial period (30–60 days).

 About the Author